Out and about out with Cologne’s rainbow community

 Cologne’s Christopher Street Day (also known as Cologne Pride) is always a bit like the queer community’s very own Christmas party – except that they hang the tinsel on themselves!
 Though there are similar parades in a host of other cities, Cologne holds the record for visitor numbers, not just in Germany.
 1.2 million visitors come for the event and demonstration on Sunday, making it the biggest of its kind in Europe.
 Having said that, the size of the crowds is no measure of how good an event is.
-What makes it so special is the unmatched atmosphere, the incredibly creative looks and, of course, the fact that everyone gets involved, including those outside the LGBT community.
+What makes it so special is the unmatched atmosphere, the incredibly creative looks and, of course, the fact that everyone gets involved, including those outside the LGBTQ community.
 The people of Cologne simply love a party!

 Route, events and more at www.colognepride.de

 An institution: the Schaafenstraßenfest